Why choose ARMS Accreditation?

 Read more on Continuing Professional Education.

 The Accreditation Council oversees the quality standards of module content and the ARMS Training Fellows.
-This provides independence from the ARMS Executive in accreditation recommendations and standards.
+This provides independence from the ARMS Board in accreditation recommendations and standards.

 What will I study?

-ARMS has developed fourteen modules within the Foundation Level Accreditation Program.
-These consist of seven compulsory modules and seven elective modules.
-For those who wish to complete the Accreditation program they must complete three compulsory modules and two elective modules.
+ARMS has developed a wide range of Foundation Level Accreditation Program modules.
+These consist of a mix of compulsory modules and elective modules.
+For those who wish to complete the Accreditation program, participants must complete three compulsory modules and a minimum of two elective modules.
 The compulsory modules are country specific.
+Modules may also be taken as stand-alone units for professional development purposes.

-Module A: The National Research and Innovation System in Australia: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for Australia.
+Module 1.1-Aus: The National Research and Innovation System in Australia: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for Australia.
+Read more here

-Module B: The National Research and Innovation System in New Zealand: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for New Zealand.
+Module 1.1-NZ: The National Research and Innovation System in New Zealand: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for New Zealand.
+Read more here.

-Module K: The National Research and Innovation System in Singapore: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for Singapore.
+Module 1.1-Sing: The National Research and Innovation System in Singapore: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for Singapore.
+Read more here.

-Module C: Legislation as it affects research in Australia - covering the most common legislative frameworks affecting research in Australia - compulsory module for Australia.
+Module 1.2-Aus: Legislation as it affects research in Australia: covering the most common legislative frameworks affecting research in Australia - compulsory module for Australia.
+Read more here.

-Module D: Legislation as it affects research in New Zealand - covering the most common legislative frameworks affecting research in New Zealand - compulsory module for New Zealand.
+Module 1.2-NZ: Legislation as it affects research in New Zealand: covering the most common legislative frameworks affecting research in New Zealand - compulsory module for New Zealand.
+Read more here.

-Module E: Understanding Research and Researchers - the only "soft skills" module in the Foundation level program - should cover models of research, what drives researchers how to understand and relate to researchers - compulsory module for all regions.
+Module 1.3: Understanding Research and Researchers: the only "soft skills" module in the Foundation level program - should cover models of research, what drives researchers how to understand and relate to researchers - compulsory module for all regions.
+Read more here.

-Module H: Pre-award Grants Processes - looking at the role of research administrators in pre-award grant processes, grants development programs, supporting researchers, Grantmanship etc - elective module.
+Module 2.1: Pre-award Grants Processes: looking at the role of research administrators in pre-award grant processes, grants development programs, supporting researchers, Grantmanship etc - elective module.
+Read more here.

-Module I: Post-award Processes - including financial management and reporting requirements, institutional systems to support effective post award grants management, central vs devolved models, mechanisms for interaction with finance units, faculties, researchers and funders, IT support systems - elective module.
+Module 2.2: Post-award Processes: including financial management and reporting requirements, institutional systems to support effective post award grants management, central vs devolved models, mechanisms for interaction with finance units, faculties, researchers and funders, IT support systems - elective module.
+Read more here.

-Module M: Higher Degree by Research Scholarships - the purpose of this module is to provide an insight into the current and evolving practices around the management of scholarships for Higher Degree by Research (HDR) candidates - elective module.
+Module 3.1: Higher Degree by Research Scholarships: the purpose of this module is to provide an insight into the current and evolving practices around the management of scholarships for Higher Degree by Research (HDR) candidates - elective module.
+Read more here.

-Module N: Higher Degree by Research International Partnerships - the purpose of this module is to provide an insight into the current and evolving practices of international research training - elective module.
+Module 3.2: Higher Degree by Research International Partnerships: the purpose of this module is to provide an insight into the current and evolving practices of international research training - elective module.
+Read more here.

 Who will assess me?

-ARMS has appointed ARMS Training Fellows.
-ARMS Training Fellows will act as ambassadors to the Accreditation Program and have been recognised by the ARMS Accreditation Council as having the knowledge and skills to speak authoritatively on selected areas of research management and the ability to effectively train others.
+ARMS Training Fellows (or module presenters) are also appointed by the Accreditation Council.
+ARMS.
+These are individuals that act as ambassadors to the Accreditation Program and have been recognised by the ARMS Accreditation Council as having the knowledge and skills to speak authoritatively on selected areas of research management and the ability to effectively train others.

 ARMS Training Fellows come from varied backgrounds and provide comprehensive knowledge of research management.
 They also bring a fresh and innovative approach to the delivery of module material.